Psycho-not0078/friendly-potato/README.md

 6. Monthly orders
 and more.
-This server would accept only post requests.
+This server would accept only post requests. the server has a Api Auth system in place

 Make sure that nessary port forwarding is enabled for the server to be accessed from multiple networks.